WeblateOrg/weblate/docs/admin/auth.rst

 Can define author of translation upload [Managers]
     Allows to define custom authorship when uploading translation file.
 Can force committing of translation [Managers]
-    Can force Git commit in the web interface.
+    Can force VCS commit in the web interface.
 Can see git repository URL [Users, Managers, Guests]
-    Can see Git repository URL inside Weblate
+    Can see VCS repository URL inside Weblate
 Can update translation from git [Managers]
-    Can force Git pull in the web interface.
+    Can force VCS pull in the web interface.
 Can push translations to remote git [Managers]
-    Can force Git push in the web interface.
+    Can force VCS push in the web interface.
 Can do automatic translation using other project strings [Managers]
     Can do automatic translation based on strings from other components Can lock whole translation project [Managers]
     Can lock translation for updates, useful while doing some major changes in the project.
 Can reset translations to match remote git [Managers]
-    Can reset Git repository to match remote git.
+    Can reset VCS repository to match remote git.
 Can save translation [Users, Managers]
     Can save translation (might be disabled with :ref:`voting`).
 Can accept suggestion [Users, Managers]